ExplodingKonjac/OITools_Stress-Tester/README.md

 Only supports Windows now.

+# How to use

+run `stress help`.

-Checkers are recommended to be written with [testlib](https://github.com/MikeMirzayanov/testlib)
+Customized checkers are recommended to be written with [testlib](https://github.com/MikeMirzayanov/testlib).